markshuttle/snapd/README.md

     PATH="$PATH:$GOPATH/bin"

-### Getting the snappy sources
+### Getting the snapd source

-The easiest way to get the source for `snappy` is to use the `go get` command.
+The easiest way to get the source for `snapd` is to use the `go get` command.

-    go get -d -v github.com/snapcore/snapd/...
+    go get -v github.com/snapcore/snapd/...

-This command will checkout the source of `snappy` and inspect it for any unmet Go package dependencies, downloading those as well. `go get` will also build and install `snappy` and its dependencies.
+This command will checkout the source, download any unmet Go package dependencies, and build and install them all.
 To checkout without installing, use the `-d` flag.
-More details on the `go get` flags are available using

-    go help get
+See `go help get` for more options.

-At this point you will have the git local repository of the `snappy` source at `$GOPATH/github.com/snapcore/snapd`.
+At this point you will have the git local repository of the `snapd` source at `$GOPATH/github.com/snapcore/snapd`.
 The source for any dependent packages will also be available inside `$GOPATH`.

-### Dependencies handling
+### Dependency handling

 To generate dependencies.tsv you need `godeps`, so